zblenlighten/power/AWS.md

 ## 2. IMA

-&nbsp;&nbsp;&nbsp;&nbsp; IAM enables you to control who can do what in your AWS account
+&emsp; IAM enables you to control who can do what in your AWS account

 ## 3. CodeCommit, CodeBuild